Shanz2912/floor-plan/README.md

 User can delete chair from spaces in blueprint

 User can check previous floor plan by click on previous button

+To add chairs in canteen separate form is created.User can create space id and place chair at a time

 When User click on enterence gates (direction icons) It will directs to spaces in the block

 If user reloads page then it reset all variables values to intial values

+ code changes(updated):
+ ng-repeat is used for code reusability.user only can create space id's and place chairs